Runnig & Walking Tests - run or walk for set time or distance

 There are quite a few variations of the walking or running test as a measure of aerobic fitness.
 Here is a general description of this type of test.
 For specific instructions for a particular walking or running test, see the tests listed in Related Pages below.
 Also see the comparison page for a overview of the walk and run tests.

-- modifications: In addition to different times and distances used for this test, different exercise modes such as swimming can be used.
-There are a few standard variations of this test, see Related Pages below.
+modifications: In addition to different times and distances used for this test, different exercise modes such as swimming can be used.
+There are a few standard variations of this test, see the List of Walk and Run Tests below.

-- disadvantages: practice and pacing is required, and performance on this test can be affected greatly by motivation.
+disadvantages: Practice and pacing are required, and performance on this test can be affected greatly by motivation.

 - Endurance Run / Walk (1 mile)